Posse Book Review Program

 Heading "Title: Subtitle", by author.
 University of Somewhere Press, 2022, 234 pp. Tables, graphs, endnotes, index.
 Hardcover. $39.50. (now you are 1/3 done).

-Then tell us what the author was trying to tell us.
+Then tell us what you think the author was trying to tell us.
 Maybe 3 or 4 sentences.
 Then wrap it up by adding 2 or 3 sentences as to why this book would be (or would not be) of interest to other Posse members.
-You are probably at about 300 words but if a few more happen to be on the page, no worry.
+You are probably at about 300 words, but if a few more happen to be on the page, don’t worry.
 Posse etiquette says 500 words are too many.
-Add your name and word count ex.
-Virgil Earp (300 words) You are now done.
+Add your name and word count ex.: “Virgil Earp (300 words)” Now you are done!

 Send your review to the Posse Book Chair and they can take it from there.